From Nelsons Kitchen

 • Pound each steak individually with a meat mallet.

-• Mix a small amount of ground pepper in the salt.
+• Mix a small amount of ground white pepper in the salt.

 • Sprinkle a bit of the salt and pepper mixture in each stake, piling the next steak on top of the previous one until you are done.